 Michael Riley is a Senior Operations Manager for British Gas Field Engineering.
 He has 240 people in his team covering service, repair and installation of gas appliances, boilers, kitchen appliances and smart meters.
-He highlights the importance of mental health for service engineers who mainly work alone.
+He highlights the importance of mental health in field engineering. for field service engineers who mainly work alone.

 All field engineers meet people during their working day.
 They may meet one or may meet twenty.
 One thing remains the same though: they must smile and not bring any of their personal life or issues in to the meeting with them.
 For an engineer in the field, every day needs to look like a good day.
 It needs to look like a good day to everyone and definitely to the customer.
 Everyone has problems in their personal life, at least at some point.
 When you are out in the field and work alone, these can become magnified.

 Michael has worked for British Gas since 1992, except for a brief stint in the middle when he joined Thomas Cook Airlines.

 Why did you leave to join an airline?

 I had trained to be a commercial pilot and then failed the medical because of an eye problem.
 It was still a dream and so I joined Thomas Cook Airlines.
 I met lots of people and so could ask about whether anyone had got through the medical to be a pilot despite having an eye problem.
 As usual, someone knew someone, who knew someone, who could give me an answer.
 The answer was not what I wanted to hear but it closed a door and stopped me being restless.
 I had been honest with British Gas when I left and so their door was open for me to return.